National Cemetery Administration

 Patrick Henry McMahon, Motor Machinist Mate First Class (MOMM1), U.S. Navy.
 During World War II, McMahon was rescued near the Solomon Islands from the wreckage of patrol boat PT-109 by Lt.
 John F. Kennedy.
 The boat had been rammed by a Japanese destroyer on August 2, 1943.
 Badly injured and burned, McMahon was towed for several miles to safety by the future U.S. president.
 Section 43 Site 1411.

 Joe Morris, Sr., a native of Arizona, enlisted in the U.S. Marine Corps in 1943.
 Cpl.
 Morris was a Navajo Code Talker in the Pacific Theater during World War II and served into 1946.
 In 2001, the Navajo Code Talkers were presented with the Congressional Silver Medal.
 Morris died July 17, 2011 (Section 52A, Grave 2818).
 Navajo code talkers took part in every assault the U.S. Marines conducted in the Pacific from 1942 to 1945.
 They served in all six Marine divisions, Marine Raider battalions and Marine parachute units, transmitting messages by telephone and radio in their native language, a code that the Japanese never broke.
 The role that code talkers played in World War II was declassified in 1968; however, it was not until the last 20 years that code talkers such as Mr. Morris were recognized for their role in ending the war with Japan.

-Seven Tuskegee Airmen are buried at Riverside National Cemetery: 1) Dr. Hackley E. Woodford, M.D., a Tuskegee Airmen flight surgeon who served during World War II, is buried at Section 49A Site 1149.
+Nine Tuskegee Airmen are buried at Riverside National Cemetery: 1) Dr. Hackley E. Woodford, M.D., a Tuskegee Airmen flight surgeon who served during World War II, is buried at Section 49A Site 1149.
 2) Pilot Perry Willis Lindsey, who served during World War II and the Korean War, is buried at Section 63A Site 768.
 3) John Allen Pulliams Jr., served during World War II and went on to serve 30 years in the U.S. Air Force.
 He retired as a Chief Warrant Officer and is buried at Section 47 Site 1603.
 4) Pilot Charles F. Jamerson is buried at Section 56A Site 668.
 Major Jamerson retired from the U.S. Air Force in 1977 after more than 32 years of service.
 5) Pilot Kenneth R. Hawkins is buried in Section 57A Site 2204.
 6) Pilot John L. Hamilton is buried in Section 6 Site 270.
 7) Charles W. Ledbetter, who served during World II and Korea, retiring after 30 years as an Air Forces Master Sergeant, is buried at Section 26 Site 1426.
 8) Pilot Alfonso Harris, who served during World II, is buried in Section 61A, Gravesite 3207.
 9) Pilot Thurston L. Gaines, Jr., a World War II pilot who was assigned to 99th Pursuit Squadron and later joined the "Red Tails" of the 332nd Fighter Group, is buried at Section 55A, Site 94.
 The Tuskegee Airmen collectively received the Congressional Gold Medal, considered Congress' most distinguished civilian award, in 2006.

 Woodrow "Woody" Strode, Section 46, Grave 283.
 Woody Strode starred as 1st Sergeant Braxton Rutledge, a Buffalo soldier, in the 1960 John Ford movie "Sergeant Rutledge.”
 He starred in over 80 domestic and foreign films in a career that spanned nearly 55 years.
 Strode was also one of the first four blacks to integrate Major League football in 1946 when he played for the Cleveland Rams.